Bachelor of Science in Nursing

 successfully passed the required nursing entrance exam (TEAS).
 The TEAS must be taken with scores uploaded to your NursingCAS application by the nursing application deadline.
 See our entrance exam policy on the TEAS Testing at TWU webpage.

-- submitted a complete application for upper-division nursing through NursingCAS, including application fee, to the College of Nursing by the application deadline.
+- submitted a complete application for upper-division nursing through NursingCAS, including the application fee, to the College of Nursing by the application deadline.

 - Applicants are highly encouraged to schedule a prospective student advising appointment in the Pioneer Center or attend an information session prior to applying to discuss admissions requirements and how to apply.